burrsutter/docker_mysql_tutorial/readme.md

     </security>
     ````

-12. Copy the Dockerfile to your mysqlapp directory and open it up in your editor.
+12. Copy the standalone.xml and Dockerfile to your mysqlapp directory and open it up in your editor.

     ````
     FROM centos/wildfly